Eccenux/Wikiploy/README.md

 The `Wikiploy` class can be used to help deploy scripts.
 It is using a bot API to do that, but don't worry, you don't need to be a bot ;).

 You do need to setup a bot password though (on [[Special:BotPasswords]]).
-It's not as hard as it might seem as you can do this on any Wikimedia wiki and it will work for all WMF wikis.
+It's not as hard as it might seem as **you can do this on *any* Wikimedia wiki and it will work for *all* WMF wikis**.
 You don't need a bot account for this to work.
 You will just create an alias for your stadnard account and special password just for your scripts.

 ## Botpass configuration
-A bot password is just a sub-account.
-It helps to keep things separated and safe.
+A bot password is essentially a sub-account, designed to help keep your activities separated and secure.
+Setting up a sub-account is straightforward, and nearly anyone can do it.

-1. Setup your sub-account on e.g.: https://test.wikipedia.org/wiki/Special:BotPasswords
+1. Begin by setting up your sub-account on this page: [https://test.wikipedia.org/wiki/Special:BotPasswords](test.wikipedia.org/wiki/Special:BotPasswords).
-2. Choose a name and rights for your sub-account.
-Example rights you should setup to deploy gadgets (if you can): [assets\Bot passwords - Test Wikipedia.png](https://github.com/Eccenux/Wikiploy/blob/main/assets/Bot%20passwords%20-%20Test%20Wikipedia.png).
+2. Choose a name and specify the permissions for your sub-account.
+For instance, you should grant rights necessary for deploying gadgets (if applicable).
+You can refer to this example screenshot for setting up rights: [assets\Bot passwords - Test Wikipedia.png](https://github.com/Eccenux/Wikiploy/blob/main/assets/Bot%20passwords%20-%20Test%20Wikipedia.png).
-3. Create your `bot.config.mjs` file.
-You can find an example config file in: `assets\public--bot.config.mjs`.
+3. Next, create your `bot.config.mjs` file.
+An example configuration file can be found here: `assets\public--bot.config.mjs`.

 **Warning!** Never, ever publish your bot password.
 If you do spill your password, reset/remove the password ASAP (on [Special:BotPasswords](https://test.wikipedia.org/wiki/Special:BotPasswords)).